vfilimonov/pydatastream/README.md

 ### Some useful tips with the Datastream syntax

-Examples are taken from [Thomson Financial Network](http://dtg.tfn.com/data/DataStream.html) and [description of rDatastream package](https://github.com/fcocquemas/rdatastream).
+Some of examples are taken from [Thomson Financial Network](http://dtg.tfn.com/data/DataStream.html) and [description of rDatastream package](https://github.com/fcocquemas/rdatastream).

 #### Get performance information of a particular stock